Smaller, shorter-term projects

 More than 1.5 million medication errors occur in the U.S. annually.
 In a report from the National Academy of Medicine, Improving Diagnosis in Health Care, “errors are common at every stage, from prescription and administration of a drug to monitoring of the patient's response.”
 The risk of harm begins with the high number of medications used, most of which are prescribed in community settings (e.g., outpatient clinics, rehabilitation centers, people’s homes).
 Nearly one third of U.S. adults take five or more medications and each additional medication causes a 10 percent increase in the likelihood of medication harm.

-Currently, we are exploring how to improve medication safety in community settings, with an emphasis on patients with complex, chronic health conditions and functional limitations.
-We look forward to sharing what we learn and what we identify as the best opportunity for us to make a difference.
+Beginning in 2017, we identified ways to improve medication safety in community settings, with an emphasis on patients with complex, chronic health conditions and functional limitations.
+With this work wrapping up in 2021, we look forward to sharing what we have learned.

 Meaningful patient and family engagement remains the exception, not the rule.
 Yet, when people are engaged in their health care, there is greater continuity of care, better outcomes, lower health care costs and more.
-Our work in this field examines how best to engage people in their care.
-This includes supporting early-career investigators who specialize in patient and family engagement research.
-Learn more about these investigators and their work.
+In 2015, we began supporting early-career investigators who specialize in patient and family engagement research.
+The work of investigators continues through 2020.